 When following a vegan diet, you'll want to be aware of a few ingredients that may be lurking in foods that don't quite meet the definition.
 Vegans avoid animal products of any kind, including dairy.

-But some ingredients are trickier to spot, especially those used as additives or fillers in processed foods.
-They're not as easy to spot as the obvious no-no’s like meat, eggs, and milk, but these ingredients are still derived from animals, and thus are generally avoided on a vegan diet.
+Some ingredients are trickier to spot, especially those used as additives or fillers in processed foods.
+These are not as easy to detect as the obvious no-no’s like meat, eggs, and milk, but they are still derived from animals.
+Therefore, they are generally avoided on a vegan diet.

 Here’s a quick list of a few ingredients that you may not realize aren’t vegan, or in some cases, not even vegetarian.